js1019/PlanetaryModels/README.md

 - **modelbuilder**: scripts to build finite-element matrices and other information;

-- **packages**: external packages to build the mesh, compute the reference gravity and visual the results;
+- **packages**: external packages to build the mesh, compute the reference gravity and visual the modeling results;

 - **radialmodels**: scripts and data that contain information about radial planetary models from the existing literature;

 - **unitspheres**: scripts to build discontinuities using fully unstructured triangles as well as some pre-computed results;

-- **visual**: scripts to visualize the results.
+- **visual**: scripts to visualize the normal modes computed from [normal mode computation at planetary scales](https://github.com/js1019/NormalModes).

 How to make it work for you?
 ----------------------------------------------------------------